The ambiguity of survival according to Saltmarsh

 Can a reliable answer be given to the problem of survival?

 According to Saltmarsh, it is not certain that the question of whether survival is possible can have a reliable answer.
-In fact, even without including this question among those that can not be answered because they contain a logical contradiction in their formulation, or because the chances of randomly guessing the answer are trifling, it is not a question that can be answered with the logical rigor of a mathematical theorem or with the evidence of objective ascertainment.
-Regarding the evidence, Saltmarsh rightly stated that some propositions, declared self-evident by a scholar, are instead questioned by some of his colleagues.
-As a matter of fact, we once more have the confirmation that the truth or not of certain statements, not directly verifiable and not evaluable according to a predefined and shared logical rule, is of a psychic nature.
+In fact, even without including this question among those that can not be answered, or because they contain a logical contradiction in their formulation, or because the chances of randomly guessing the answer are trifling, it is not a question that can be answered with the logical rigor of a mathematical theorem or with the evidence of objective ascertainment.
+Regarding the evidence, Saltmarsh rightly stated that some propositions, declared self-evident by some scholars, are instead questioned by some of their colleagues.
+As a matter of fact, we once more have the confirmation that the truth or not of certain statements, not directly verifiable and not evaluable according to a predefined and shared logical rule, is determined by the personal psyche.

 What survives can not be identical to what dies